 Once the scene is set, with any luck, somewhere in the neighbourhood there is a little monarch hanky-panky in progress.
 Monarchs mating isn’t something we get to see often, but you might be lucky enough to happen upon the right place at the right time (mating can last for hours!).

 Like many butterflies, monarchs mate with their abdomens paired in opposite directions, as shown in my photo below.
 The female monarch collects and stores the sperm within her body until egg-laying time.
 Fertilisation occurs during laying, which allows control over timing whilst finding suitable sites to lay the eggs.
 Male monarchs may mate numerous times, but most females mate only once.

 Female monarchs have a very important monarch momma mission to find swan plants (milkweed) on which to lay their eggs.
 Monarch caterpillars dine exclusively on milkweed, so it’s essential that eggs are laid on milkweed to provide immediate access to food.
 In our experience, their milkweed homing skills are amazing.
 It’s quite special to watch as they flutter about homing in on target lock.
 The more milkweed, the stronger the scent and attraction.

-On arrival, she will check the plant(s) for suitability by “tasting” it with sensors on her forelegs as seen in my photo below.
-Our NZ monarch migrations are short haul, but this momma was still a weary looking battler.
+On arrival, she will check the plants for suitability by “tasting” with sensors on her forelegs as seen in my photo below.
+Our NZ monarch migrations are short haul, but this momma was a weary looking battler.
 Check out that taste test, though!
 She still has her monarch momma priorities straight.

 Monarch Butterfly Egg Laying Process